 - Dark chocolate

-Additionally, drink plenty of water and limit your intake of caffeine and sugary drinks that give you immediate highs but can then cause energy levels to crash.
+Additionally, you should drink plenty of water and limit your intake of caffeine and sugary drinks that give you immediate highs but can then cause energy levels to crash.
 Get the sleep you need to feel good, not just enough to keep you vertical.
-Doing so is one of the best ways to maintain a busy schedule without melting down.
+Doing so is one of the best ways to maintain a busy schedule without crashing.